Anatomy & Physiology Vacation Scholarship

 To apply, please complete the following:

-2. A one page outlining your previous relevant experience and indicating what studies you intend to perform and what you hope to gain from a Vacation Scholarship in the Department of Anatomy and Neuroscience and the experience in the hosting laboratory.
+2. A one page outlining your previous relevant experience and indicating what studies you intend to perform and what you hope to gain from a Vacation Scholarship in the Department of Anatomy and Physiology and the experience in the hosting laboratory.

 3..
 A letter of recommendation from your intended supervisor.